-It's easy to track the game play since the ammo is the same color as the shooter, and the 3-D perspective, which renders the computer-generated imagery with a convincing sense of depth and realism, allows players to follow the trajectories of their ammo (something the Buzz Lightyear Astro Blasters ride at Disneyland and its ilk sorely lack).
+It's easy to track the game play since the ammo is the same color as the shooter, and the 3-D perspective, which renders the computer-generated imagery with a convincing sense of depth and realism, allows players to follow the trajectories of their ammo (something the Buzz Lightyear shooter ride at Disneyland and its ilk sorely lack).

 Aim high and to the right for example, and the launched objects take a predictable arc.
 Some of the targets include hidden bonuses; hit them once, and they morph into higher-scoring targets.

 12-year olds and their grandparents can enjoy the ride together.
 Even non-game warriors should find the controller and the game experience quite intuitive.
 It can be sobering to see the top scores of the day and month posted at the end of the ride.
 How are Toy Story Mania whizzes able to rack up over 300,000 points?

 Part of the trick is in firing the shooter as rapidly as possible.
 To keep lobbing ammo with minimal effort, many successful gamers seem to prefer placing their arms in a horizontal position and grabbing the actuator from the side.
 It looks weird, but it works well.
 Also, Easter eggs with really big-value targets are hidden among the games.
 To unlock them, opponents apparently have to work together.